Z-Puyu/hive-mind/README.md

 It is great pain when one has to frequently switch between the keyboard and the mouse while editing a long document like lecture notes.
 Not only does it slow down typing, but it also disrupts the note-taking and thinking processes.
 Therefore, we aim to build the logic for the user interface such that only a minimal, if any, number of actions need to be completed with the mouse.
 Ideally, the user should not need to leave the keyboard during the whole process of note-editing except to re-order the modular components.
 For instance, the following features will be implemented:

-1. The user can switch between neighbouring TeXBoxes by Ctrl + Up and Ctrl + Down key combinations, and switch between neighbouring TeXBlocks by Ctrl +      Right and Ctrl + Left key combinations.
-The hotkeys are designed as such because TeXBoxes are arranged as a vertical array, while TeXBlocks conform to    the left-to-right orientation of writing.
+1. The user can switch between neighbouring TeXBoxes by Ctrl + Up and Ctrl + Down key combinations.
+The hotkeys are designed as such because TeXBoxes are    arranged as a vertical array.
 2. When the caret reaches either inline or displayed mathematics, the $\LaTeX$ input area will pop up automatically either on top or below the selected      mathematics.
 Intuitively, the user can press Up or Down keys respectively to enter the input area.
 Otherwise, the user can continue to move the caret      away.
 3. After editing in the $\LaTeX$ input area, the user can click the confirm button, press Enter, or click anywhere outside of the input area to exit it,      which would also set the caret right after the mathematics automatically.
 4. Special actions such as opening a new $\LaTeX$ environment to insert displayed equations, making new sections or titles should be binded to either        hotkeys or slash commands.

 #### [Current Progress]

+We have implemented the auto-focusing caret in the input fields.
+Now if the user click on a TeXBox, the input field will pop up with the caret placed after the last character at the same time.

-The various UI components are yet to be implemented as of Milestone I, but we have been experimenting with auto-focusing of input areas and hotkey bindings.
+The various UI components are yet to be implemented as of Milestone I.

+#### [Future Plan]

+Next, we will learn about hotkey bindings and implement various interactions accordingly.

 ### Real-time Rendering of $\LaTeX$ Contents